nauam/Courses/docs/developer/job-lifecycle.md

 They can also modify the Options of the Job and input values.

 ::: tip
-To enable the Job Lifecycle Plugin add: `qwcontrol.feature.jobLifecyclePlugin.enabled=true` to your `qwcontrol-config.properties` or equivalent file.
+To enable the Job Lifecycle Plugin add: `rundeck.feature.jobLifecyclePlugin.enabled=true` to your `rundeck-config.properties` or equivalent file.
 :::

 The lifecycle points currently supported: